divio/divio-cli/README.md

 ```

 The first run will fail, but will create an empty `.env` file.
 Configure your test project there.
-You can take a look at the variables tab in the [CI Settings](https://gitlab.com/divio/cloud/control-panel/-/settings/ci_cd) as a starting-point.
+You can take a look at the variables tab in the [CI Settings](https://gitlab.com/divio/cloud/control-panel/-/settings/ci_cd) as a starting point.

 ## Linting